Public Works Engineering

 Private and County Roads list

-The Design and Construction sections provide engineering, design, and construction administration for Capital projects.
-Responsible for the projects from inception and funding through engineering, design, construction and contract administration, and on to closeout.
-Capital projects are established by County Road Projects (CRP) resolution and are typically funded by the County Road Fund, or they can be funded by other funding sources such as state and federal grants.
-Engineering also partners with Drainage Utility, Natural Resources, Parks, etc., on projects with the County right-of-way on a reimbursable cost basis.
+The Design and Construction section provides engineering, design, and construction administration for Capital projects.
+We are responsible for our Capital projects from inception and funding through engineering, design, construction and contract administration, and project closeout.
+Capital projects are established by County Road Projects (CRP) resolution and are funded by the Skagit County Road Fund, or other funding sources such as state and federal grants.
+We also partner with the Drainage Utility Program, Natural Resources Department Parks Department, and others on projects within the County right-of-way on a reimbursable cost basis.

-• Skagit County projects go through several phases of design before the project is approved for construction:
+• Skagit County’s Capital projects typically experience several phases of design before the project is approved for construction:

 • 60% (General Plan Set)